11 Free Testimonial Sources For Non-Fiction Authors

 1. You will learn where to get free and powerful testimonials for your book.

-2. You will learn about the power of a testimonial to bring credibility, exposure, and higher sales for your book.
+2. You will learn about the power of a testimonial to bring credibility, exposure, and higher sales.

-3. You will learn that getting a variety of testimonials from many different types of people will greatly enhance your credibility, and your book sales.
+3. You will learn why various testimonials from many different types of people will significantly enhance your credibility and book sales.

 Introduction

-Testimonials are a great way to bring credibility, wider exposure, and higher sales for your book.
-Nothing helps to give your book greater and faster attention than a positive quote from a prominent figure or celebrity who is knowledgeable in the field of your book’s subject matter.
+Testimonials are a great way to bring credibility, exposure, and higher sales for your book.
+Nothing helps to give your book greater and faster attention than a positive quote from a prominent figure or celebrity knowledgeable in your book’s subject matter.

 Thank you to Joel Friedlander of TheBookDesigner.com for linking to this article from his blog Carnival Of The Indies #75

-Here are eleven sources to find free testimonials that you can use to help promote your book on your website, and in all of your marketing materials:
+Here are eleven sources to find free testimonials you can use to help promote your book through your website and marketing materials:

 Source # 1.
-Teachers, professors, educators: Think about some of your favorite educators that you had in school, especially the ones that taught a subject similar to your book’s subject.
-Make sure that you also consider the educators with impressive titles, like “Dean”, and “Chairman”, etc. Many in this group will also have been published, so make sure that their most famous, or most successful, or most recent book title is attached to their name.
+Teachers, professors, educators: Think about some of your favorite educators in school, especially the ones that taught a subject like your book does.
+Ensure you also consider the educators with impressive titles, like “Dean” and “Chairman.”
+Many in this group will also have been published, so make sure that their most famous, most successful, or most recent book title is attached to their name.

 Source # 2.
-Authors, bloggers: If you have already written your non-fiction book, you will already know who these people are.
-Email them at their publisher or at their blog and very nicely ask for a testimonial.
+Authors and bloggers: If you have already written your non-fiction book, you will know who these people are.
+Email them at their publisher or blog and ask for a testimonial.

 erin_eyes